eddyyxxyy/ToTemp/docs/source/installation.rst

 When doing comparisons between temperature data types what are we trying to achieve?
-To check if the objects "are the same" or to check if the values coincide?
+To check if the objects "are the same" or to check if the values equivalent?
+Or one is greater/lesser than another?

-For example, *comparing int(1) and float(1)* would **return True**, and that's exactly what's happening in our temperature comparision.
+For example, *comparing int(1) == float(1)* would **return True**,
+and that's exactly what's happening in our temperature comparision.

-The *__gt__* special method (and most of the other comparision and arithmetic special methods) checks if the object being compared to the calling class is an Temperature Type, if so, it attempts to convert the other object to the calling class and then return the result of the evaluation (to be printed, in our case).
+The *__gt__* special method (and most of the other comparision and arithmetic special methods) checks if the object being compared to the calling class is an Temperature Type or a float/integer, if `other` is a Temperature, it attempts to convert the other object to the calling class and then return the result of the evaluation (to be printed, in our case).

-Another example:
+Another example, with the same objects:

     .. code-block:: Python
         :linenos:
-        :emphasize-lines: 6,7,9,11,13
+        :emphasize-lines: 6,7,9,11,13,15,17,19

         import totemp as tp